 Urban & Community Forestry Awards

-Oregon Community Trees (OCT) annually honors outstanding individuals and organizations for their leadership and accomplishments in advancing urban and community forestry projects and activities in the state of Oregon.
-The OCT awards recognize powerful examples of inspirational individuals and organizations engaging citizens, promoting tree planting and quality tree care, raising awareness and knowledge about Oregon’s trees and forests, and protecting Oregon’s urban and community forests to improve the quality of life in towns and cities around the state.
+Oregon Community Trees (OCT) annually honors outstanding individuals for their leadership and accomplishments in advancing urban and community forestry projects and activities in the state of Oregon.
+The OCT awards recognize powerful examples of inspirational individuals engaging citizens, promoting tree planting and quality tree care, raising awareness and knowledge about Oregon’s trees and forests, and protecting Oregon’s urban and community forests to improve the quality of life in towns and cities around the state.

 Nominate an individual or organization using this form.

 Nominations must be submitted by February 15, 2017.